Andrés Curruchich

-Andrés Curruchich (full name Andrés Curruchich Cúmez, sometimes called "Andrew") (19 January 1891 – 18 February 1969) was a Guatemalan naïve painter of the Kaqchikel people from the Kaqchikel town of San Juan Comalapa.
+Andrés Curruchich (1891–1969) was born in San Juan Comalapa, Guatemala on January 19, 1891.
+He was a Guatemalan naïve painter of the Kaqchikel people from the Kaqchikel town of San Juan Comalapa.
 Andrés Curruchich is considered the first and most important of the naïve painters of San Juan Comalapa.
-He was born in 1891, and began to paint in the 1920s as a means to try to earn extra money.
-In the 1930s and 1940s he was invited to exhibit his works in various festivals and fairs in Guatemala.
-By 1950 his work was known in Guatemala City, and at this time he began to paint in oils on canvas.
+He is considered one the first Maya painters and the founder of Guatemalan folk art.
+He began to paint in the 1920s as a means to try to earn extra money.
+In the 1930s and 1940s, he was invited to exhibit his works in various festivals and fairs in Guatemala.
+By 1950, his work was known in Guatemala City, and at this time he began to paint in oils on canvas.
 During the 1950s he exhibited in Guatemala City and at various galleries in the United States.
-His work depicted the life of his native Mayan people in very simple and understandable form.
-Curruchich was awarded the Order of the Quetzal by the Guatemalan government in 1960 for his value and contribution to the nation, as well as a small pension.
-He died in 1969.
+Curruchich's works were primarily known for showcasing the lives and rituals of indigenous Guatemalans through a realistic lens.
+His paintings also documented the customs, lifestyles, and scenes from daily life of the people in San Juan Comalapa and surrounding villages.
+He showcases the variety of clothing used by the people in events from everyday life to even clothing saved for special occasions, such as festivals.
+He died in 1969, in San Juan Comalapa, Guatemala.

 There is a permanent exhibition of his work at the Ixchel Museum of Indigenous Textiles and Clothing in Guatemala City.